adrienpayong/OCRproject/README.md

 **9. Predict image classes and save the co-ordinates separately** **10.
 Detecting text from the predicted class**

-        a.
-Importing pytesseract and setting environment variable for english trained data
+   - Importing pytesseract and setting environment variable for english trained data

-        b.
-Getting list of predicted files from the directory
+   - Getting list of predicted files from the director

-        c.
-Using tesseract pretrained LSTM model to extract the text
+   - Using tesseract pretrained LSTM model to extract the text

-        d.
-Fine tuning the LSTM model
+   - Fine tuning the LSTM model